Introduction

 • For that reason, I wish to acknowledge that many of you have expressed concerns about our play based pedagogical learning approach that we use at our care setting.
 It is based on this information that I wish to substantiate this learning approach in line with what our learners attain and how the play based learning approach helps to prepare our learners academically as well as equips them with relevant life skills that helps people to overcome the challenges of life.

-Play based Pedagogical Approach
+Play Based Pedagogical Approach

 • What I would like to make clear is that we intend to provide a foundation to our children that will shape their academic excellence and success.
 But we also know that human success does not necessarily base on one’s academic knowledge.
 It is a combination of various intuition skills that makes the difference between academic learners.